 Unfortunately, all in person talks and displays are suspended.
 To maintain social distancing, we’ll be asking you to follow our distance markers around the aquarium and adhere to some new one-way routes.

-It is mandatory to wear a face covering inside the attraction and café/giftshop unless you declare that you have a government listed exemption.
+It is mandatory to wear a face covering inside the attraction and café/giftshop unless you declare that you have a government listed exemption or are under the age of 11 years.
 Please ensure you bring a face covering with you on your visit or you can purchase one from us.
-You may be refused admission if you attempt to visit the Lakes Aquarium without a face covering and don’t declare an exemption.

 We’d like to thank you in advance for your patience and understanding at this time, as we all work to adapt to a new way of visiting.
 We’ll have plenty of staff on hand to answer any questions, reassure any worries and to help you adapt to our changes.